michelle-tai/cs308-portfolio-reflection/02_simulation/ANALYSIS.md

 Some things I wrestled with when writing this class is that it's not an active class, and that when I added more XML tags, the constructor for the class became longer and longer.
-I thought about how to make it so that there weren't as many parameters in the constructor, but the only solution I could think of were to create setter methods instead, but I didn't want any other parts of the program outside of the XMLPArser to be able to set or change the SimulationXML's informations.
+I thought about how to make it so that there weren't as many parameters in the constructor, but the only solution I could think of were to create setter methods instead, but I didn't want any other parts of the program outside of the XMLParser to be able to set or change the SimulationXML's information.
 Creating setter methods would allow outside classes to possible mess up the information about the simulation that the SimulationXML is holding, and I didn't want to take that chance.
 However, thinking about it now, I could make setter methods that were protected so only classes within the xml package could change the values of the simulation that were parsed from an xml file.
 This way, classes